imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Resources/Obsidian implementation.md

 ### Step 3: Start Working on the New Processes

-* **Use the Tiny Habits Model**: Begin implementing the non-working processes based on the needed action, following the framework described in [Process handling](docs/sidebar1/Resources/Process%20handling.md).
+* **Use the [Process handling](docs/sidebar1/Resources/Process%20handling.md) framework**: Begin implementing the non-working processes based on the needed action.
 * **Identify Necessary Modifications**: If a process needs to be adjusted to fit your situation, create a project to outline the required changes.

 ### Step 4: Manage Your Vault